Wage and Hour Division (WHD)

 Youths 16 and 17 years old may perform any non-hazardous job, for unlimited hours.
 Examples of equipment declared hazardous in restaurants include power-driven meat processing machines (saws, patty forming machines, grinding, chopping or slicing machines), commercial mixers, and certain power-driven bakery machines.
 Employees under 18 are not permitted to operate, feed, set-up, adjust, repair or clean such machines.
 Generally, no employee under 18 years of age may drive or serve as an outside-helper on a motor vehicle on a public road; but 17-year-olds who meet certain specific requirements may drive automobiles and trucks that do not exceed 6,000 pounds gross vehicle weight for limited amounts of time as part of their job.
 Such minors are, however, prohibited from making time sensitive deliveries (such as pizza deliveries or other trips where time is of essence) and from driving at night.

 If uniforms are required by the employer the cost of the uniform is considered to be a business expense of the employer.
 If the employer requires the employee to bear the cost, such cost may not reduce the employee's wages below the minimum wage or cut into overtime compensation.
+When an employer claims an FLSA 3(m) tip credit, the tipped employee is considered to have been paid only the minimum wage for all non-overtime hours worked in a tipped occupation and the employer may not take deductions for walkouts, cash register shortages, breakage, cost of uniforms, etc., because any such deduction would reduce the tipped employee’s wages below the minimum wage.

 Exemptions from Overtime: Section 13(a)(1) of the FLSA provides an exemption from FLSA monetary requirements for an employee employed in a bona fide executive, administrative or professional capacity or as an outside salesperson.
 An employee will qualify for exemption if all pertinent tests relating to duties, responsibilities and salary, as set forth in Regulations, 29 CFR Part 541, are met.
 The salary and duties tests for the exemptions are fully described in Regulations Part 541.